ampproject/amphtml/DEVELOPING.md

 - normal sources: http://localhost:8000/max/output.jsbin.com/pegizoq/quiet
 - minified: http://localhost:8000/min/output.jsbin.com/pegizoq/quiet

+When accessing `min` urls make sure you run `gulp dist` with the `--fortesting` flag so that we do not strip out the localhost code paths.
+(We do some code elimination to trim down the file size for the file we deploy to production)

 If the origin resource is on HTTPS, the URLs are http://localhost:8000/max/s/output.jsbin.com/pegizoq/quiet and http://localhost:8000/min/s/output.jsbin.com/pegizoq/quiet